 Lithonia is a very small city located in the state of Georgia.
 With a population of 2,022 people and 13 constituent neighborhoods, Lithonia is the 262nd largest community in Georgia.

-Lithonia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Lithonia is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Lithonia who work in office and administrative support (17.11%), maintenance occupations (8.21%), and sales jobs (7.65%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lithonia is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Lithonia is a city of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Lithonia who work in office and administrative support (15.06%), maintenance occupations (9.37%), and food service (7.72%).

-The per capita income in Lithonia in 2010 was $13,916, which is low income relative to Georgia and the nation.
-This equates to an annual income of $55,664 for a family of four.
-Lithonia also has one of the higher rates of people living in poverty in the nation, with 33.90% of its population below the federal poverty line.
+The per capita income in Lithonia in 2010 was $14,771, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $59,084 for a family of four.

 Lithonia is a somewhat ethnically-diverse city.
 The people who call Lithonia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lithonia residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Lithonia include Jamaican, French , African, and Guyanese.
+Important ancestries of people in Lithonia include Irish, African, French , and Guyanese.

 The most common language spoken in Lithonia is English.
 Other important languages spoken here include Spanish and French.